Regularizing Self-supervised 3D Scene Flows with Surface Awareness and Cyclic Consistency: Experiments

 \subsection{Ablations studies}

-\paragraph{Influence of loss terms.} We examine the performance of various combinations for proposed losses with Neural Prior architecture on nuScenes dataset, see Table \ref{tab:ablation-loss}.
+\paragraph{Influence of loss terms.} We examine the performance of various combinations for proposed losses with Neural Prior architecture on the nuScenes dataset; see Table \ref{tab:ablation-loss}.
 We observe the benefit of adding the smoothness loss to the existing prior regularization.
 Our proposed terms $\cL_{\textit{cyc}}$ and $\cL_{\textit{surf}}$ increase the performance even further when adding components separately, where $\cL_{\textit{cyc}}$ has a large impact on \textit{EPE} and $\cL_{\textit{surf}}$ greatly increases \textit{AS}.
-Note that $\cL_{\textit{surf}}$ substitutes the $\cL_{\textit{smooth}}$ and therefore combination of both at the same time is omitted.
+Note that $\cL_{\textit{surf}}$ substitutes the $\cL_{\textit{smooth}}$, and therefore combination of both at the same time is omitted. \paragraph{Cyclic Smoothness vs. Cycle Consistency} The name of our proposed Cyclic Smoothness implies similarities with Cycle Consistency loss introduced in JGWTF~\cite{Mittal_2020_CVPR}.
+We demonstrate differences in Figure~\ref{fig:cyclev2} and experimentally verify gains in Table~\ref{tab:cycle-regularization}.
+Both losses regularize the flow predicted in the blue source point cloud by transferring the knowledge about the object rigidity observable in the target point cloud, see Figure~\ref{fig:cyclev2}.
+The main difference between proposed cyclic smoothness $\mathcal{L}_{\textit{cyc}}$ and standard cycle consistency $\mathcal{L}_{cycle}$ stems from the way the rigid object in the red point cloud is discovered.
+Both approaches can prevent trivial failure cases in which the flow of two distinct blue points ends up in a single red point; however, in more complicated cases, the behavior is different.
+The implicit rigidity propagation is extremely dependent on the presence of a high-density point cloud and the small noise of the predicted (green) point cloud in order to discover the actual rigid object successfully.
+We experimentally demonstrate that both proposed losses are complementary; see Table~\ref{tab:cycle-regularization}.
+The best results are achieved with the combination of both, while the second best results are achieved with the proposed explicit propagation. \paragraph{Influence of Surface Smoothness on stereoKITTI}